helenaholley/OCBE-Textbook/book/OCBE_I/Chapter 2 - Introduction to organic structure and bonding, part II.md

 orbitals and orbital lobes and nodes.
 Now would also be a very good time to review *VSEPR* theory.

-## Section 2.1: Covalent bonding in organic molecules: valence bond theory
+##  2.1: Covalent bonding in organic molecules: valence bond theory

 As we have been discussing how to use Lewis structures to depict the bonding in organic compounds, we have been very vague so far in our